 – Non-State Actors co-create and collaborate to further accelerate decarbonization to achieve the 1.5°C target.

-The Japan Climate Initiative (JCI) will hold the Japan Climate Action Summit (JCAS) 2023 on Friday, October 6, 2023.
+The Japan Climate Initiative (JCI) held the Japan Climate Action Summit (JCAS) 2023 on Friday, October 6, 2023.

 As indicated in the IPCC Sixth Assessment Synthesis Report, a 65% reduction in global CO2 emissions by 2035 is required to limit the global average temperature increase to 1.5°C. To achieve this goal, each country must accelerate reductions by raising its targets and also strengthening reduction measures toward 2030.

-JCAS2023 aims to build momentum for climate action in Japan, accelerate concrete actions by all actors, and provide a push to strengthen the Japanese government’s reduction targets and climate policies to be consistent with the 1.5°C target that the world is aiming for.
+JCAS2023 was held to aim to build momentum for climate action in Japan, accelerate concrete actions by all actors, and provide a push to strengthen the Japanese government’s reduction targets and climate policies to be consistent with the 1.5°C target that the world is aiming for.

-– A variety of speakers from Japan and abroad will take the stage.
+– A variety of speakers from Japan and abroad took the stage.

-In the summit, opening remarks will be given by Her Excellency Ms. Razan Al Mubarak, UN Climate Change High-Level Champion for the UAE, COP28.
-As keynotes, Martin Skancke, Board Chair, PRI and Mark Porter, Vice President of the Clean Energy Buyers Association, will provide an international perspective respectively on the role of finance in combating climate change and on the current climate crisis and the potential of renewable energy.
+In the summit, video messages were given by Michael R. Bloomberg, Founder, Bloomberg LP and Bloomberg Philanthropies UN Secretary-General’s Special Envoy on Climate Ambition and Solutions and Razan Al Mubarak, UN Climate Change High-Level Champion for the UAE, COP28.
+As keynotes, Martin Skancke, Board Chair, PRI and Mark Porter, Vice President of the Clean Energy Buyers Association, provided an international perspective respectively on the role of finance in combating climate change and on the current climate crisis and the potential of renewable energy.

-In addition, there are two panel sessions on “Acceleration of Decarbonization” and “Co-Creation & Cooperation in Decarbonization”, and a top leadership session with top executives from corporations and a university.
-These sessions will feature a variety of speakers from JCI member organizations, who will share the forefront of efforts by non-state actors in Japan to achieve steady emission reductions consistent with the 1.5°C target.
+In addition, there were two panel sessions on “Acceleration of Decarbonization” and “Co-Creation & Cooperation in Decarbonization”, and a top leadership session with top executives from corporations and a university.
+These sessions featured a variety of speakers from JCI member organizations, who shared the forefront of efforts by non-state actors in Japan to achieve steady emission reductions consistent with the 1.5°C target.

-– Online communication tool makes your JCAS experience participatory.
-You can enjoy sessions online while joining in person.
+– Online communication tool made JCAS experience participatory.

-Each session will introduce an online communication tool.
-You will be invited to participate in the sessions through the questionnaire while joining in person.
+An online communication tool was introduced and all participants were invited to participate in the sessions through the questionnaire while joining in person or online.

-This year, for the first time in four years, a reception will be held at the venue after the Summit.
-Please come to the venue where you can connect with people from various sectors to share problems and ideas with each others.
+This year, for the first time in four years, a reception was held at the venue after the Summit.
+A lot of participants joined the reception to connect with people from various sectors to share problems and ideas with each others.

 Date: 2:00PM- 6:00PM JST, Friday, 6 October, 2023